blbadger/blbadger.github.io/vision-transformers.md

 The theoretical basis behind the attention module is that certain tokens (originally word embeddings) should 'pay attention' to certain other tokens moreso than average, and that this relationship should be learned directly by the model.
 For example, given the sentence 'The dog felt animosity towards the cat, so he behaved poorly towards it' it is clear that the word 'poorly' should be closely associated with the word 'animosity', and the attention module's goal is to model such associations.

 But this clean theoretical justification breaks down when one considers that models with such attention modules generally do not perform well on their own but require many attention modules in parallel (termed multi-head attention) and in series.
 Given a multi-head attention, one might consider each separate attention value to be context-specific, but it is unclear why then attention should be used at all given that an MLP alone may be thought of as providing context-specific attention.
-Transformer-based models are further more many layers deep, and it is unclear what the attention value of an attention value... of a token actually means.
+Transformer-based models are further more many layers deep, and it is unclear what the attention value of an attention value of a token actually means.

 Nevertheless, to gain familiarity with thi model one we note that for multi-head attention, multiple self-attention $z_1$ vectors are obtained (and thus multiple $W^K, W^Q, W^V$ vectors are learned) for each input.
 The multi-head attention is usually followed by a layer normalization and fully connected layer (followed by another layer normalization) to make one transformer encoder.
 Attention modules are seriealized by simply stacking multiple encoder modules sequentially.